Starting an API using javascript

 Framework agnostic?

-Thanks to Hono's simplicity, you can structure your project in a way that suits your needs.
+Thanks to Hono's simplicity, you can structure your project in a way that best suits your needs.

 Why hono?